 - Signposting families to national support services

-While we are now working towards a return to full-time schooling, we have also put in place, as required by the Scottish Government, contingency plans for a blended learning model, with pupils attending school and nursery on some days and learning at home on others.
+As required by the Scottish Government, contingency plans for a blended learning model, with pupils attending school and nursery on some days and learning at home on others, remains in place.

-Please click on the links below to view the letters shared with parents and carers in the Stirling Council area on the re-opening of our settings:
+Click on the links below to view the letters shared with parents and carers in the Stirling Council area over the summer and the news story confirming the re-opening of schools and nurseries from 12 August.

 To request access to the scheme, please fill in this online form.